Benedict Cumberbatch leads a sorrowful, bittersweet fundraiser for Gaza – review

-Together for Palestine review – a sorrowful, star-studded and bittersweet fundraiser for Gaza
+Together for Palestine was a sorrowful, star-studded and bittersweet fundraiser for Gaza

 Louis Theroux, Florence Pugh, Riz Ahmed and a number of Palestinian musicians lead an evening that discusses the ongoing atrocities in Gaza plainly and firmly – and it’s still jolting to witness, writes Adam White